-Dr. Ramsey also works closely with occupational therapists and other specialists to help you achieve the best quality of life possible for Low Vision patients.
+Dr. Kara also works closely with occupational therapists and other specialists to help you achieve the best quality of life possible for Low Vision patients.

 It should be taken into consideration that Low Vision Care cannot restore lost sight.
 Rehabilitation and visual impairment aids can help restore function and improve independence.